phil-curran/TeamWeekWeatherApp/README.md

 ## Setup/Installation Requirements

-Dependencies & Versions Used
+#### Dependencies & Versions Used

 "devDependencies": "@babel/core": "^7.6.4", "@babel/plugin-transform-modules-commonjs": "^7.6.0", "clean-webpack-plugin": "^3.0.0", "css-loader": "^3.2.0", "dotenv-webpack": "^7.0.3", "eslint": "^6.3.0", "eslint-loader": "^3.0.0", "html-webpack-plugin": "^3.2.0", "style-loader": "^1.0.0", "webpack": "4.39.3", "webpack-cli": "^3.3.8", "webpack-dev-server": "^3.8.0" }, "dependencies": { "bootstrap": "^4.5.0", "jquery": "^3.5.1", "popper.js": "^1.16.1"

-It is HEAVILY encouraged to clone the repo or copy/paste the values in the package.json and webpack.config files in order to ensure compatibility - the following instructions assume this has not been done"
+- It is HEAVILY encouraged to clone the repo or copy/paste the values in the package.json and webpack.config files in order to ensure compatibility - the following instructions assume this has not been done"
-After installing the above technologies, begin by using Git Bash (or another terminal program) to run $ npm install at the root directory of your project file
+- After installing the above technologies, begin by using Git Bash (or another terminal program) to run $ npm install at the root directory of your project file
-If you are a Mac user, replace the & in package.json with a ; "start": "npm run build & webpack-dev-server --open --mode=development",
+- If you are a Mac user, replace the & in package.json with a ; "start": "npm run build & webpack-dev-server --open --mode=development",

-creat a .gitignore file and write in the following: node_modules/ .DS_Store dist/ coverage/ .env
+- Creat a .gitignore file and write in the following: node_modules/ .DS_Store dist/ coverage/ .env
+- Sign up for a free account and secure an API KEY at: https://openweathermap.org/api.

-Make a .env file (and BE SURE it is added to gitignore below coverage/) and enter API_KEY = {YOUR API KEY HERE} - NOTE: It is crucial to complete this step and be sure your API key is never directly referenced in your javascript file
+- In your root directory, Make a .env file (and BE SURE it is added to gitignore below coverage/) and enter API_KEY = {YOUR API KEY HERE} - NOTE: It is crucial to complete this step and be sure your API key is never directly referenced in your javascript file.

-IMPORTANT - Your API requests are limited if you are using the free version.
+This API KEY will be from: https://openweathermap.org/api.
+- This program requires an API key for GOOGLE to be installed in the HTML code in order to search cities properly.
+Secure an API Key for GOOGLE Maps and install key inside line 36 on index.html.

-Update your package.json by running $ npm run build in your terminal of choice and verifying there are no errors
+- Update your package.json by running $ npm run build in your terminal of choice and verifying there are no errors

-run $ npm run start to bring up a live server in your browser (Google Chrome preferred)
+- Run $ npm run start to bring up a live server in your browser (Google Chrome preferred)

 ## Known Bugs

 - _No Known Issues_

-## Contact Me
+## Contact

 _Please contact one of us if you run into any issues or have questions, ideas or concerns:_
 _[skelton.jt9@gmail.com, cnakayam@gmail.com, cdepastene@gmail.com, ebruerenb@gmail.com, pecurran@hotmail.com]_